 11. Gym lighting

 A good workout means paying close attention to your form, which is tough to do in poor lighting.
 That’s why you need ample lighting for your gym, particularly accent lighting that you install to adequately illuminate your individual workout machines or areas.

 For example, LED lights shining over your workout bench make it easier to see just how far you’re letting your weights descend during your dumbbell flies.
 For more meditative, mentally empowering workouts such as yoga, laser lights can provide both visibility and an extra dose of awe to match your workout’s mood.

 Imagine a 20-minute morning yoga routine in your at-home gym.
 Your yoga mat is out, you’ve got some soft lighting going, and gentle instructions are emanating from your speakers.
 With laser lights, you can add some awe and wonder to your relaxing routine.

-With a BlissLights Bliss Bulb shining blue, red, or green starry skies throughout your at-home gym, you’ll feel a comforting sense of astonishment and appreciation throughout your yoga routine.
+With a BlissLights Bliss Bulb shining red or green starry skies throughout your at-home gym, you’ll feel a comforting sense of astonishment and appreciation throughout your yoga routine.
 Finding your tense spots and controlling your breathing is that much easier amidst the fixating, wowing sights that a BlissLights Ark Ambient Aurora Light or Sky Lite Laser Galaxy Projector emits.